AuslanderNoam/GENDULF/README.md

 7. Saves the results of the steps, and plots for U2AF1, SF1 and SRSF4

 By default, all output files are saved in the subdirectory Outputs.
+In the code distribution from GitHub, this output directory does not exist a priori.
+Therefore, the user should create the directory using the UNIX command: mkdir Outputs or more generally

+mkdir <Name of output directory>
+before running GENDULF.

-This can be changed by changing the line of code OutputPath = os.getcwd()+'/Outputs/'
+In the GENDULF code, the default name of the output directory can be changed by changing the line of code OutputPath = os.getcwd()+'/Outputs/'
 As presently implemented one should do only a single run of GENDULF at a time, so as not to overwrite the files in the Outputs subdirectory.

 # Output files for SMA (in Outputs/):